 Setup: four fine tuners

-Sound Quality: Resonant and natural sound
+Sound Quality: Rich and warm sound

 Eastar 4/4 Full Size Violin Set Matte Fiddle for Beginners Adults with Hard Case, Rosin, Shoulder Rest, Bow, Tuner and Extra Strings (Imprinted Finger Guide on Fingerboard), EVA-3